 Worried about your child online?
-Please contact Ms Galbraith at school or report it on CEOP (Child Exploitation & Online Protection Centre)
+Please contact Mr. Rayworth at school or report it on CEOP (Child Exploitation & Online Protection Centre)

 We at Chorlton High School want to encourage our students to become digital natives in a safe and responsible way.

-To keep students up to date and remind them of the key messages on how to stay safe we hold a digital safety week each term.
-During these weeks we work with students to help them understand the importance of protecting themselves, being digitally responsible and respectful and knowing how to report anything that they are not happy with.
+To keep students up to date and remind them of the key messages we revisit digital safety each term.
+We work with students to help them understand the importance of protecting themselves, being digitally responsible and respectful and knowing how to report anything that they are not happy with.

-Students will have a digital safety assembly, form time activities and messages in their lessons across the school.
-This will give them an opportunity to discuss the key messages with their form tutors and friends.
+Students have a digital safety assembly, form time activities and messages in their lessons across the school.
+This gives them an opportunity to discuss the key messages with their form tutors and friends.

-Opportunities are also provided for students to learn about digital safety in more detail during Computing lessons, the Life Skills Programme & ELE days.
+Opportunities are also provided for students to learn about digital safety in more detail during Computing lessons, the Life Skills Programme and ELE days.

 We want our students to work together as a community to ensure that all students are successful, happy and creative in the ever expanding digital environment.